 Current state and Federal laws mandate that all public entities be charged with keeping public roadways safe for drivers.
 The goal is to maintain the roads in a manner which maximizes safety and minimizes the potential for serious or even fatal accidents.

-Claims against governmental entities can be full of complexities and absolutely require a highly skilled Los Angeles personal injury attorney who can advocate on your behalf.
+Claims against governmental entities can be full of complexities and absolutely require a highly skilled Los Angeles car accident lawyer who can advocate on your behalf.

 The governmental entities who control the roads have strong defenses in place, therefore proving a dangerous road was the cause of the accident can be a challenge.
 Structural or design flaws in a road may include one or more of the following: